 Pfizer has a lot of explaining to do—as do Pfizer’s partners at the FDA.
 At this point, the FDA has to be seen as a captured agency.
 (If there is a term that Americans need to incorporate into their vocabulary, it is regulatory capture [see here].)
 Hundreds of millions of people rolled up their sleeves on the basis of Pfizer’s awesome statistic.
 They trusted government officials and Pfizer to tell the truth about the mRNA shots.
 They were led to believe that they could protect themselves and stop the spread of COVID-19 by getting the jab.
 That’s what we were told.

-Deborah Birx, the former response coordinator for the White House Coronavirus Task Force, recently told Fox News that she “knew” the COVID vaccines would not “protect against infection,” that she and other public health officials “overplayed” the vaccines.
-I wonder how she knew all this.
-Did she read Pfizer’s NEJM article?
-Regardless, if she did know these things, why didn’t she speak out about what she knew when vaccine mandates were being imposed on millions of Americans?
+Deborah Birx, the former response coordinator for the White House Coronavirus Task Force, recently stated that she “knew” that the COVID vaccines would not “protect against infection,” that she and other public health officials “overplayed” the vaccines.

 I invite everyone to look into the data for themselves and come to their own conclusions.
-And, above all, question authority—always question authority—especially an authority that insists on not being questioned.
+And, above all, question authority—especially an authority that insists on not being questioned.